-If a student receives less assistance than the amount they have earned, a student may be able to receive those additional funds.
-If a student receives more assistance than they have earned, the excess funds must be returned by the school and/or the student.
-Hastings College will return any unearned Title IV funds it is responsible for returning as soon as possible, but no later than 45 days after the date the school determined the student withdrew, and offer any post-withdrawal disbursement of loan funds within 30 days of that date.
+If a student receives less assistance than the amount that they have earned, a student may be able to receive those additional funds.
+If a student received more assistance than they have earned, the excess funds must be returned by the school.

+Hastings College will return any unearned Title IV funds it is responsible for returning as soon as possible, but no later than 45 days of the date the school determined the student withdrew, and offer any post-withdrawal disbursement of loan funds within 30 days of that date.